AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   Implements trusted boots based on TCM or TPM chips.
 During a trusted boot, all modules in the boot chain from the underlying server hardware to the guest OS are measured and verified.
 -   Provides vTPMs that deliver a full set of trusted capabilities at the IaaS layer based on integrity monitoring.
--   Supports the Enclave feature and provides a trusted isolation space inside ECS instances to encapsulate security operations of legitimate software in an enclave.
+-   Supports the Enclave feature and provides a trusted isolation space inside ECS instances to encapsulate the security operations of legitimate software within an enclave.
 This ensures the confidentiality and integrity of your code and data against malware attacks.
 -   Offloads a large number of virtualization features to dedicated hardware with the use of the third-generation SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
 This instance family improves storage performance, network performance, and computing stability by an order of magnitude by using fast path acceleration of chips.
 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:4.
     -   Uses 2.5 GHz Intel® Xeon® Platinum 8269 \(Cascade Lake\) processors that deliver a turbo frequency of 3.2 GHz for consistent computing performance.
     -   Allows you to enable or disable hyper-threading.

         **Note:** By default, Hyper-Threading is enabled on ECS instances.
-For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).
+For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options/Customize CPU options.md).

 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.